Submodular Reinforcement Learning: Proof for Propositions

 \section{Proof for Propositions}

-In this section for completion, we briefly prove the following propositions about the \mdp with any set function $F$. \restatedetmarkov \begin{proof} The proof consists of two parts.
+\restatedetmarkov \begin{proof} The proof consists of two parts.
 First, we establish the existence of an optimal deterministic non-Markovian policy for a deterministic MDP $\mathcal{M}$ with non-Markovian rewards $F$.
 Second, we demonstrate that the trajectory generated by the optimal deterministic \nm policy $(\pi_\nm)$ in $\mathcal{M}$ can also be generated by a deterministic Markovian policy $(\pi_\mv)$.
 Since both policies yield the same trajectory, resulting in: $J(\pi_{\nm}) = J(\pi_{\mv})$.
 (Notably, it is sufficient to look at a value of the single induced trajectory since we consider a deterministic policy in a deterministic \mdp with a fixed initial state.)

 \emph{i)} We can construct an extended MDP, denoted as $\mathcal{M}_e$, where the state space consists of trajectories $\tau_{0:h}$ for all time steps $h \in [H]$.
 In $\mathcal{M}_e$, the trajectory rewards $F$ are Markovian.
 Due to Markovian rewards in $\mathcal{M}_e$, there exists an optimal deterministic Markovian policy for $\mathcal{M}_e$ \citep{puterman_MDPbook} that, when projected back to $\mathcal{M}$, corresponds to a non-Markovian policy $(\pi_\nm)$.